Ifeoma28/Foodie-fi/README.md

 no customers downgraded their plans from pro monthly to a basic monthly in 2020

 ## Analysis
+- Churn outs occur every month but mostly in March and November.
+- Active subscribers dropped from  to .
+- Pro monthly users in the month of November equaled the number of churned out customers

 ## Key Insights
 - March has the highest distribution of free trials while February has the least